Focus on Physicians:

 Pre-visit Information Collection

-• Assign your medical assistant (MA) to briefly gather basic symptoms, including duration and intensity, before you enter the room.
-This has the added benefit of making the MA a valued part of the care team.
+Have the MA record symptoms, including duration and severity, before you enter the room.
+This prepares you and reinforces the MA’s value as part of the care team.

 Standardization and Checklists: